 Many web and graphic designers enjoy photography as a hobby, and some even offer both design and photography services to clients.
 If you haven’t yet taken much interest in photography or attempted to improve your understanding and appreciation for photography there are a number of ways that it can actually benefit your work as a designer.

-In this article we’ll take a detailed look at the subject of photography from a designer’s perspective, as well as providing some tips for how you can get started.
+In this article, we’ll take a detailed look at the subject of photography from a designer’s perspective, as well as providing some tips for how you can get started.
 We’ll also cover some basic and essential principles of photography that can serve as foundational knowledge and allow you to experiment and learn as you go.
+With some effort, you’ll be able to create an awesome photographer portfolio.

 How Designers Can Benefit from Photography